OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/concepts/chain-ownership.md

 - The parent chain's core protocol contracts are upgradeable proxies that are controlled by a proxy admin; the proxy admin is owned by the Upgrade Executor on the parent chain.
 - The core Rollup contract's admin role is given to the Upgrade Executor on the parent chain.
-- The affordance to call setters on the ArbOwner procompile — which allows for setting system gas parameters and scheduling ArbOS upgrades (among other things) — is given to the Upgrade Executor on the Orbit chain.
+- The affordance to call setters on the ArbOwner precompile — which allows for setting system gas parameters and scheduling   <a data-quicklook-from='arbos'>ArbOS.</a> upgrades (among other things) — is given to the Upgrade Executor on the Orbit chain.

 Calls to an Upgrade Executor can only be made by chain owners; e.g., entities granted the `EXECUTOR_ROLE` affordance on the Upgrade Executor.
 Upgrade executors also have the `ADMIN_ROLE` affordance granted to themselves, which lets chain owners add or remove chain owners.